1. Start Early

 Applicants should be clear on application policies and fees, including when fees are refundable.
 For instance, earnest money payments are not refundable once an application is accepted and application fees are never refundable.

-- Applicants need to provide the contact information of their current and at least one previous landlord or management company, or proof of mortgage paid if they are homeowners.
-Income and employment verification (recent check stubs, bank statement, W2 form, job offer letter, student loan information, etc.) is also required.
+Applicants need to provide the contact information of their current, and at least one previous, landlord or management company, or proof of mortgage paid, if they are homeowners.
+Income and employment verification documents (recent check stubs, bank statement, W2 form, job offer letter, student loan information, etc.) are also required.

 7. Apply Online to Expedite the Application Process

 If applying in person, applicants may pay in cash or by check or credit card (there is a credit card convenience fee).
 We recommend applying online to expedite the process.

 8. Sign the Lease in a Timely Manner

 Applicants have five days to sign a lease after acceptance, not 5 business days, and not 5 days from when they receive their lease.
 It is in the applicant’s best interest to promptly get all available information to the leasing department to ensure that the lease can be signed within the allotted time frame.